hanaahammad/HH-LLM-Project/README.md

 - Knowledge Base using FAISS from Facebook : https://github.com/facebookresearch/faiss
 - Evaluation uses Ragas https://docs.ragas.io/en/stable/
 - Interface is planned to use Streamlit

+Note for reviewers:
+- clone the repo
+    ``git clone